 Struggling with compliance isn’t limited to business financial statements.
 According to KMPG, the finance industry faces several regulatory challenges, including “managing the complexities of cross-border regulatory standards” and “using risk data aggregation and reporting for improved enterprise risk management and transparency.”

-If ensuring compliance was easy, we wouldn’t see so many cases of compliance-related fines issued in financial services.
+If ensuring compliance were easy, we wouldn’t see so many compliance-related fines issued in financial services.
 Case in point: Barclays PLC was fined $34.8 million for not complying with the Financial Conduct Authority’s (FCA) standards.

 When you use Planful to consolidate your financial statements, you have access to “presentation-quality financial and regulatory reporting based on a trusted source of financial truth.”
 Planful automatically creates your regulatory filings, even in multiple jurisdictions.
-That’s not all—Planful lets you view the origin of financial data.
-Track changes from start to end.
+That’s not all — Planful lets you view the origin of financial data and track changes from start to end.
 You can examine financial data across any consolidation activity and see the “story behind the number.”

 If your company currently uses spreadsheets for its consolidated financial statements, then you know the struggle of manual reconciliation, data integration, and ensuring compliance—it’s hard, if not impossible, to do this effectively using Excel, but a cloud-based platform can save you much of the difficulty.